rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > Useful for sentiment analysis and gagues the severity of the problems identified
 > in the subsequent questions.

-### I feel my team should grow.

-- strongly agree
-- agree
-- neither agree nor disagree
-- disagree
-- strongly disagree

-> **justification**
->
-> Suggested by @manishearth.
-Useful for identifying problems within project
-> governance and teams that could use additional support.
->
-> TODO: this question may be useless without knowing the specific teams
-> involved which would interfere with anonymity

-### I feel my team is growing at the ideal rate.

-- strongly agree
-- agree
-- neither agree nor disagree
-- disagree
-- strongly disagree

-> **justification**
->
-> Suggested by @manishearth.
-Useful for identifying problems within project
-> governance and teams that could use additional support.
->
-> TODO: this question may be useless without knowing the specific teams
-> involved which would interfere with anonymity

 ### Are you burnt out or do you feel you're at risk of burning out?

 - I am burnt out.